-Thanks, David, for bringing me down, man.
+Thanks, man, for bringing me down.

 In actuality, I’ve been thinking about technology an awful lot myself lately.
-You see, just four months ago I went into cardiac arrest.
+Just four months ago I went into cardiac arrest.
 Turns out I have a strange line of scar tissue between my atria and ventricles, and the only solution is a technological one: a dual-chamber implantable cardioverter defibrillator, or ICD.
 Mine also happens to be a pacemaker, with a battery life of ten years.
 Technology saved my life, keeps saving my life.

 But I’m not foolish enough to believe that technology alone can save the planet.
 And I’m not here to tell you what can.
 That’s no small answer.
 But I’m also not going to suggest that we must phase out technology to more authentically experience the poetry of place.

 Instead, I’d like to offer three ways in which technology can expand the poetry of place—and the first is represented by my iPhone, and the app that led into my poem “Indigo Bunting”—iBird Pro.
 (By the way, if you need to wake up your teenage daughter because she has overslept, the song of the Atlantic Puffin is a particularly annoying call with which to do so…)

 Just as our addiction to these technological marvels can remove us from an intimacy with place, so too they can connect us.
 I’m happy to bring a field guide with me when hoping to identify birds, but this little computer gives me the sights and the sounds that that older and much beloved technology, paperback books, cannot.